yktoo/yktoo.com/content/blog/posts/0295/index.en.md

     - /en/blog/post/295
 ---

-{{< a "/software/sound-switcher-indicator" "Sound Switcher Indicator" >}} is getting more and more intricate and advanced thanks to the never-ending stream of ideas from the users.
+[Sound Switcher Indicator](/software/sound-switcher-indicator) is getting more and more intricate and advanced thanks to the never-ending stream of ideas from the users.
 The majority of changes in the version **2.1.1** pertain to the configuration file (`$HOME/.config/indicator-sound-switcher.json`).

 <!--more-->